All Episodes

 That's basically your point, correct?

-And so the the basic reason she was chosen has not been damaged, uh has not come under assault or nobody's out there saying, uh-oh, she doesn't look good in the bathing suit anymore.
+And so the basic reason she was chosen has not been damaged, has not come under assault.

-I think I think Snerdley uh has a point.
+I think Inex Nerdley has a point.

-Now she's been asked very often if she regrets her vote, authorizing military action, and she usually answers with an artful dodge.
+Now, she's been asked very often if she regrets her vote authorizing military action, and she usually answers with an artful dodge.

-This is by the way, an ABC news report, saying that she accepts responsibility for the vote and suggesting that if the Senate had all the information it has today that there would never have been a vote on the Senate floor.
+This is, by the way, an ABC news report, saying that she accepts responsibility for the vote and suggesting that if the Senate had all the information it has today, that there would never have been a vote on the Senate floor.

 But somebody needs to teach this woman a lesson.

-The president of the United States doesn't get 2020 hindsight.
+The President of the United States doesn't get 2020 hindsight.

 It's not something he has access to.

-The President of the United States cannot rewind the TiVo and go back to before all presidents.
+The President of the United States cannot rewind the TiVo and go back to before all presidents, I would include Clinton in this, all presidents do the best they can with the information they have at the time.

 I mean, you got to get that to get the nomination.